How do I donate objects, images, or documents to the Chicago History Museum?

 How are potential donations reviewed?

-Donation offers are reviewed first by the curatorial staff who make recommendations to the Museum’s Staff Collection Committee.
-The committee is composed of staff knowledgeable in both the scope of the Museum’s collection and the conservation issues associated with object, image, and document care.
+Donation offers are reviewed first by the curatorial staff who make recommendations to the Donation Inquiries Team and then Collections Committee.
+These teams are composed of staff knowledgeable in both the scope of the Museum’s collection and the conservation issues associated with object, image, and document care.

 The committee uses the criteria specified in the Museum Collecting Scope, as well as its current collecting goals, to guide its decisions.
 It also takes into consideration the condition of the objects, images, or documents and the availability of Museum resources required to store and care for them as well as making them accessible.
 The sensitive nature of the objects, images, or documents or ownership of copyrights may also factor into acquisitions decisions.